roccons/HW-Blank-Bootstrap-Theme/readme.md

 Based on
 https://github.com/sebastienb/Bootstrap-3-blank-wordpress-theme

-I created this theme from the Bootstrap tarter Wordpress theme by 3sparks, as a starting point for my theme development, feel free to use it for your new projects.
+I created this theme from the Bootstrap Starter Wordpress theme by 3sparks, as a starting point for my theme development, feel free to use it for your new projects.

 ###Instructions
-* Clone the Bootrstap Sass version inside the src/ directory
+* [Download the Bootrstap Sass version](http://getbootstrap.com/getting-started/#download) and put it in the src/ directory
 * Update the path to the _bootstrap.scss file in css/bootstrap.scss
 * Run `gulp` to start watching your files.
 Use the livereload browser extension to have your browser automatically refreshed.
-* To use the bootstrap variables you can edit the original _variables.scss or use any of them directly in your css/bootstrap.scss file, just before the @import.
+* To use the bootstrap variables you can edit the original _variables.scss or use any of them directly in your css/bootstrap.scss file, just before the `@import.
 This way you can keep your variables if you update your bootstrap version
 * To optimize your final Bootstrap css comment in _bootstrap.css all the components you're not using